-These ten balls driven deep over the outfield walls of ballparks past and present are the most deserving for their fame, importance and pure spectacle.
+These 10 long balls driven deep over the outfield walls of ballparks past and present are the most deserving for their fame, importance and pure spectacle.

 When news spread of the death of Bobby Thomson in 2010, the man who fired the Shot Heard ‘Round the World—the home run that culminated the New York Giants’ historic 1951 run on the National League pennant—reporters and bloggers talked about his magic moment at the plate as being the greatest homer in the game’s history.
 Others added the word “arguably” so as not to offend those who had a difference of opinion.